chessmonger2112/physics_simulator/README.md

 The heart of the application is the transform function.

-The transform function takes in 13 arguements.
+The transform function takes in 13 arguments.

 The first three arguments are the initial position of the physical object (object here is not reffering to the datatype.
 Think of a physical object like a cube or chair) as x,y,z coordinates in three dimensional space.
 They're role is more important than that though as they will affect the length of the oribit if a rotational velocity is present.